zengm-games/json-web-streams/README.md

 ### `JSONParseStream` input

-`createJSONParseStream(jsonPaths)` returns a [TransformStream](https://developer.mozilla.org/en-US/docs/Web/API/TransformStream), meaning that it receives some input (e.g. from a ReadableStream) and emits some output (e.g. to a WritableStream).
+`new JSONParseStream(jsonPaths)` returns a [TransformStream](https://developer.mozilla.org/en-US/docs/Web/API/TransformStream), meaning that it receives some input (e.g. from a ReadableStream) and emits some output (e.g. to a WritableStream).

 Input to `JSONParseStream` must be strings.
 If you have a stream emitting some binary encoded text (such as from `fetch`), pipe it through `TextDecoderStream` first: